andylinx/mini-WhileDB/README.md

     - len(S : string literal) -> var
     - len(A : array) -> var
       - return the length of argument.
-      - note that even if array A carries an string, len(A) returns the fixed length of array rather than return the first position of '\0'.
+      - Note: When applied to an array containing a string, `len(A)` returns the array's fixed length, not the position of the first `\0`.
   - EXPR **read_string**:
     - read_sring() -> string literal
       - read in a string deliminated by any white space, and return as string literal.